Number of plants found: 17 | Next | ![]() |

 These plants love high light and benefit from some hours of full sun, some can even stand full midday sun without complaint, however exposing the base of the canes to full sun is deathly for these plants.

+The Dendrobium bracteosum is a small plant native to lowland Papua New Guinea.
+This epiphyte requires an appropriate medium like bark, and it thrives in full sun or semi-shade.
+The plant loves regular water during grow season and during winter months, it should be watered sparingly to allow it time to rest.
 It requires high humidity to grow well and is mostly grown mounted or in baskets.
-The fine roots must be allowed to dry out between waterings or they will rot, but the plants should never be allowed to dry too much.
+The fine roots should be allowed to dry out between waterings to prevent rotting, but the plants should never be allowed to dry too much.

 Dendrobium densiflorum grows as an epiphyte or sometimes lithophyte in intermediate elevation monsoon forests.
 Coming from monsoon areas, it requires a dry rest in the winter.
 The inflorescences arch gracefully downwards, each carrying a large number of flowers, and when open, looking like a bunch of grapes.